St3451/Bioinformatics_Project_Andersson_Lab/README.md

 # Bioinformatics project (thesis pilot project) at Andersson Lab

-This repository contains the report, presentation slides, and code of the bioinformatics project I did at the Andersson Lab (Bioinformatics Centre, Department of Biology, University of Copenhagen).
+This repository contains the report, presentation slides, and code of the bioinformatics project I did at the Andersson Lab (Bioinformatics Centre, University of Copenhagen).
 The aim of the project was to estabilish the feasibility of the method I will be using in the thesis.

 ## Project title: "Machine learning to infer active open chromatin regions from transcription initiation events"